MillicentAgyir/transborder-freight-analysis/README.md

    - 1.1.
 How does the distribution of freight volume vary by commodity type over time and mode?
    - 1.2.
 Which origin-destination (OD) pairs or corridors have the highest freight movement, and how have they changed over time?

-2. **Which commodities contribute the most to freight value and volume across different modes and trade partners (US, Canada, Mexico)?**
+2. **Which commodities contribute the most to freight value and volume across different trade partners (US, Canada, Mexico)?**

 3. **Which origin-destination (OD) corridors or regions handle the largest freight volumes, and how have these patterns changed over time?**